Your Passport to Global Affairs

 For International and North American Summer Scholarships

-Recipients of 14 summer study scholarships at prestigious programs in North America and abroad have been selected.
-Click here to download the remainder of our PowerPoint presentation about who they are and where they are going.
+Recipients of 14 summer study scholarships at prestigious programs in North America and abroad have returned from their studies.
+We will soon have reports from their summer adventures, but for now, click here to download a PowerPoint presentation about who they are and where they went.

 Student Alumni Tell How NCWA Programs